-To assign a user, group, or role to a participant:
+To assign a user, group, or role to a participant using lane participants:

-- 1. Open your human task.
+- Open your human task.

 - 2. Select the General tab.

-- 3. Double-click the participant.
+- Double-click the participant.

-- 4. From the Add drop-down menu, select one of the following:
+- Select Lane Participants from the drop down list.

-- Add User
+- 5. Click Add, then select one of the following:

-- Add Group
+- Previous lane participant

-- Add Application Role
+- Current lane participant

-- 5. Click OK.
+- 6. Click OK.